Bogdan-Lyashenko/Under-the-hood-ReactJS/stack/book/Part-5.md

 <em>5.2 Part 5 simplified&refactored (clickable)</em>

-5ice.
+Nice.
 In fact, that’s all that happens here.
 So, we can take essential value from the *Part 5*, it will be used for the final `mounting` scheme:

 [![](https://rawgit.com/Bogdan-Lyashenko/Under-the-hood-ReactJS/master/stack/images/5/part-5-C.svg)](https://rawgit.com/Bogdan-Lyashenko/Under-the-hood-ReactJS/master/stack/images/5/part-5-C.svg)